Holoscan SDK v3.11.0

 // Pass configuration file auto app = holoscan::make_application<App>(); app->config("path/to/app_config.yaml"); // Scalars auto string_param = app->from_config("string_param").as<std::string>(); auto float_param = app->from_config("float_param").as<float>(); auto bool_param = app->from_config("bool_param").as<bool>(); // Dict auto dict_param = app->from_config("dict_param"); auto dict_nested_param = app->from_config("dict_param.key_1").as<std::string>(); // Print std::cout << "string_param: " << string_param << std::endl; std::cout << "float_param: " << float_param << std::endl; std::cout << "bool_param: " << bool_param << std::endl; std::cout << "dict_param:\n" << dict_param.description() << std::endl; std::cout << "dict_param['key1']: " << dict_nested_param << std::endl; // // Output // string_param: test // float_param: 0.5 // bool_param: 1 // dict_param: // name: arglist // args: // - name: key_1 // type: YAML::Node // value: value_1 // - name: key_2 // type: YAML::Node // value: value_2 // dict_param['key1']: value_1

 • The config() method takes the path to the YAML configuration file.
 If the input path is relative, it will be relative to the current working directory.
+An exception will be thrown if the file does not exist.

-• The kwargs() method return a regular python dict for a given key in the YAML file.
+• The kwargs() method return a regular Python dict for a given key in the YAML file.

 • Advanced: this method wraps the from_config() method similar to the C++ equivalent, which returns an ArgList object if the key is pointing to a map item, or an Arg object if the key is pointing to a scalar item.
 An Arg object can be cast to the desired type (e.g., str(app.from_config("string_param"))).